Woodside is committed to recognising and respecting your privacy.

 We may also collect, use or disclose personal information to regulatory or governmental agencies in the event of an investigation in order to meet our on-going regulatory and compliance obligations.
 Where permitted or authorised by law, we use systems designed to flag suspicions of potentially unlawful or fraudulent activity.

-We will only collect the above personal information to the extent permitted by law.
+We will only collect the above personal information to the extent permitted by applicable law.

 Third party information you provide